// Advanced Wilderness Life Support ® in the UK.

 Wound & Musculoskeletal Injuries Management

 Approximately half of the course time is spent in small groups participating in hands on teaching sessions and mock patient scenarios.
-AWLS is approved for up to 20.5 hours of AMA/PRA Category 1 Credits through the Wilderness Medical Society.
-Some courses may be approved for additional hours.
+AWLS is approved for FAWM credits via the Wilderness Medical Society.

 How to book:

-We recommend all delegates to take out suitable insurance before booking courses.
+We recommend all delegates to take out suitable insurance before booking courses to cover travel and accommodation as well as course fees.

 Testimonials for AWLS: